faizan-m/faizan-m.github.io/experience.md

 ### (C++, Python, Go)
 ### May 2019 - August 2019

 CTRL Labs is developing an EMG-based, non-invasive neural interface called CTRL Kit with potential applications in AR/VR, Robotics and general Human-Machine Interaction.

 My first project was interfacing a hexapod robot with CTRL Kit allowing the robot's legs to mimic finger movements of a human user.
 I also developed a "soccer-mode" that allows the user to move the robot and individually kick its legs using muscle movements and gestures.
-I believe such control schemes have the potential to be incredibly intuitive and natural and can help break down the interaction barrier with robots.
+I believe such control schemes have the potential to be incredibly intuitive and can help break down the interaction barrier with robots.

 This work was featured in an NPR video recently:
 <div>{%- include extensions/youtube.html id='cdZLg4IORc0' -%}</div>

-For the rest of my internship, I focused on prototyping some experimental features for CTRL Kit involving interactions with real-world objects and spaces.
+For my second project, I proposed some experimental features for CTRL Kit involving interactions with real-world objects and spaces and built a prototype as a proof of concept.
+Four patent applications are currently being filed based on the proposal idea and prototype.

 ## Co-President, Tufts Robotics Club
 ### Apr 2018 - Apr 2019